-The Bush Administration did not outline any changes to the size of the B-52 or B-2 fleets when it announced the results of the NPR.101 The FY2007 budget may, however, request the eliminate of about 38 B-52 bombers, leaving a fleet of 56 aircraft.
+The Bush Administration did not outline any changes to the size of the B-52 or B-2 fleets when it announced the results of the NPR.
+The FY2007 budget, however, requested the elimination of 38 B-52 bombers, leaving a fleet of 56 aircraft.
 The B-52 bomber, which first entered service in 1961, is equipped to carry nuclear or conventional air-launched cruise missiles and nuclear-armed advanced cruise missiles.
 The B-52 bombers can also deliver a wide-range of conventional arms.
 With upgrades, the Administration expects these cruise missiles to remain in the fleet until 2030 and the aircraft to remain in service until around 2044.
 The B-2 "Stealth" bomber first entered service in late 1993.
 It is equipped to carry nuclear gravity bombs, such as the B-61 and the B-83, and conventional bombs.
 The Bush Administration believes this aircraft will remain in the force until 2040.